How will climate change affect King Penguins?

-The King Penguin is considered a flagship species for climate change.
+The King Penguin is considered an indicator species for climate change.
 With many of their major colonies declining in numbers in recent years, scientists have turned their attention to the causes and consequences of climate change on this species, and the potential actions that could save it from extinction.

 The King Penguin is an apex predator living in the sub-Antarctic region.
 King Penguins exclusively breed in year-round ice-free islands scattered throughout the Southern Ocean.
 To eat, they follow fish stocks around the Antarctic Polar Front, a boundary between colder, saltier water closer to Antarctica and the warmer less salty water of the South Atlantic Ocean.

 King Penguins are central place foragers which means that they travel from their nesting sites to a distant foraging location, rather than just passing through an area exploring or traveling at random.
 Thus, King Penguins have foraging and breeding grounds distributed in a fragmented landscape.

 A recent study1 that monitored the current and ancient conditions of penguin distribution and prey availability has found that the foraging range of King Penguins is displacing southwardly, possibly in response to warming waters.
 As a result, penguins will have to travel farther to find their prey.
 This implies that for many populations located in islands in which the foraging range is shifting, there will be decreasing numbers in the future.
 For example, the Crozet Island population, one of the largest colonies of King Penguins, is already showing declines since the past decade.

 When environmental factors change suddenly, species can adjust to these changes using behavioral plasticity (i.e. changing behaviors) or by rapidly evolving.
 For example, penguins could change behavior and colonize new islands (i.e. disperse) and/or could start traveling farther distances.